 Have you ever experienced amazing customer service that went above and beyond your expectations?
 You probably felt appreciated and impressed at the same time.
 Imagine being able to deliver that kind of experience to your customers on a regular basis.

 Outstanding customer service interactions are capable of producing fierce brand loyalty in a short period of time.
-That’s why it’s important to understand how to measure customer service interactions and the type of metrics that capture experiences and turn them into actionable data.
+That’s why it’s important to understand how to measure customer service interactions with the metrics that capture experiences and turn them into actionable data.

 Why are customer service metrics important?